 - Open an account online

-- Give the bank a call
+- Contact the bank

 Synchrony does not pull your credit report, so you don’t need to worry about a new account affecting your credit score — unless you’re applying for a credit card.